 Once a crisis hits, the team must assess the situation.
 First, a business must evaluate the risks presented by the crisis.
 They must also obtain information regarding what happened and when, who it affected, and what led to the crisis, and categorize the nature of the crisis.
 If the crisis is ongoing, they must also determine how to stop it.

 The next step is to make an initial response to the crisis.
 Parties should be prepared to address questions from impacted parties, and potentially the government and media, and analyze what the financial effects will be and whether the crisis will harm their reputation.
-Transparent communication is essential, as is planning, implementation, and prioritization of remediation efforts.
+Transparent communication is essential, as is the planning, implementation, and prioritization of remediation efforts.

 After the initial response is made, companies dealing with crises should determine whether they have insurance coverage for any losses or potential claims.
-Companies should notify their insurance carriers promptly when a crisis occurs, not only to address the present issue but also concerns that may arise in the future as a result of the crises.
+Companies should notify their insurance carriers promptly when a crisis occurs, not only to address the present issue but also concerns that may arise in the future as a result of the crisis.
 If an insurance carrier denies a company’s claim, the company may need to retain coverage counsel to determine if the denial was proper.

-Companies should then focus on managing their appearance, but externally and internally.
+Companies should then focus on managing their appearance, both externally and internally.
 Public relations companies can aid companies in protecting or repairing their public image, and taking proactive steps can allow companies to control the narrative and frame the message.
 Regarding the internal message, it is important to advise employees regarding the company’s official standpoint on the crisis and provide enough detail to answer questions and address employee concerns.
 Companies should then suspend their promotional materials until they are certain of how the crisis will affect their marketing going forward and hone the message they want to send after the crisis.
 They must also retain and collect any documents or materials needed to respond to regulatory or law enforcement entities, and being certain to redact any privileged information.

 The presentation will be available on the MSBA CLE catalog.